 In these sorts of cases, the later agreement must be explicitly spelled out, either in writing or orally.
 It cannot be implied by behavior alone.

-The employee also must provide some sort of “consideration” for the employer’s new promise not to terminate employment without cause–for example, a promise not to work for a competitor (a non-compete agreement), or a promise not to leave the job until a certain project is complete.9
+The employee must also provide some “consideration” for the employer’s new promise not to terminate employment without cause — for example, a promise not to work for a competitor (a non-compete agreement) or a promise not to leave the job until a certain project is complete.9

-If you sue your former employer for wrongful termination based on the implied employment contract theory, the damages you can recover will generally be limited to the value of the implied contract.10
+Suppose you sue your former employer for wrongful termination based on the implied employment contract theory.
+In that case, the damages you can recover will generally be limited to the value of the implied contract.10

 So the damages for a broken implied employment agreement will consist of: